Gift aid/grants (do not need to be paid back):

 - Federal Pell Grant: Available to qualified students.

-- Federal Supplemental Education Opportunity Grant (SEOG): Available to students with great financial need.
+- Federal Supplemental Education Opportunity Grant (SEOG): Available to students with great financial need who are registered for six or more applicable credits.
 Funds are limited, and early applicants receive priority.

 - Minnesota State Grant: Available to qualified Minnesota residents.